tillchen/Alien_Invasion/README.md

 4. Press **space** key to fire a bullet and kill an alien.
 Try to kill all aliens in the window.
 5. Press **q** to quit the game.
 6. Only **3 bullets** are allowed to be present in the same window.
 So try to be as accurate as possible.
 7. For every game, you have **3 ships**.
 If an anlien hits your ship or hits the bottom, you'll lose a ship.
 And the game'll restart at the same level.
-You'll lose if all 3 ships are gone.
+You'll lose the game if all 3 ships are gone.
 8. As the level goes up, the speed of the game and the point you get for each killed alien also goes up.
-9. Enjor the game and beat your own or your friends' high score :sunglasses:
+9. Enjoy the game and beat your own or your friends' high score :sunglasses:

 <!-- CONTRIBUTING -->
 # Contributing